 At a time when I started to retreat from friends and social gatherings, I found a new community with new friends from around the world.
 The days in which I couldn't bare to run into anyone in town, were days I found comfort in the words and warmth of bloggers near and far.

 A year ago we returned once again to the fertility clinic in Portland.
-We've been going through various medical procedures since then, which ended up leading to an IVF procedure this past April.

 So it is with great happiness that I share with you something I never thought possible...I am pregnant.
 We are due just before Christmas.